What do you do when local supermarkets are squeezing the life out of your business? One option is to refocus on an area where they can't compete

 The Cake Store has 900 different types of cake on offer (all made to order) from the simple to ornate wedding towers.
 By 2008, the total turnover was more than £1.5 million with more than 500 sales per month coming from the web store at an average of £75 each.
 When it was a high street only set-up, the business had less revenue and higher overheads.

-How did they done it?
-Tim explains that the software they chose was critical to help the operation run smoothly.
+How did they do it?
+Tim explains that the ecommerce software they chose was critical to help the operation run smoothly.
 "We find the SellerDeck software is easy to use - great for me as I trained as a chef and am not a techie.
 Plus it is really flexible and has scaled with our growth.
 There's no doubt that ecommerce saved the business."

 "Our products are made by skilled craftspeople so a steady flow of orders is ideal, with no big surges," Tim observes.
 "We've tried emailing promotions to our customers, but this does not really suit our business model, and unless you get the advert just right it is all too easy to get your domain name blocked from inboxes.

 "Instead, getting regular press coverage, word-of-mouth recommendation and ensuring our Google rankings stay high are techniques that ensure solid growth."
-In addition, all product packaging and delivery vans are clearly branded with the web site address.
+In addition, all product packaging and delivery vans are clearly branded with the website address.

-Tim and Kevin have found that although approximately 25% of sales come from the web site, in fact about 80% can be attributed to their internet presence.
+Tim and Kevin have found that although approximately 25% of sales come from the website, in fact about 80% can be attributed to their internet presence.
 "We get a lot of customers who check out our selection online and then call to place an order.
 It's great because both parties can look at the same cake image and it's easy to discuss any changes the customer wants to the standard design, which ensures customer satisfaction." says Tim.

 Phone and shop orders account for 75% of the turnover and, for staff, having a single integrated system combining orders from the web, phone and the shop means order management and reporting are far more efficient.
 "In fact, I would estimate that order processing productivity has increased by at least 30% as a result of an upgrade to the next level of software."